Shibori: Techniques

 There are many ways to create shibori, with techniques generally grouped into three categories: kōkechi, tied or bound resists; rōkechi, wax resists; and kyōkechi, resists where the fabric is folded and clamped between two carved wooden blocks.
 Most techniques recognised within these three categories have names and a number of varieties of technique.

 The technique chosen and the resulting dyed fabric depends upon both the type of fabric and the dyestuff used; shibori demands a pliant and easy-to-handle fabric, with some historic dyeing techniques – such as the original technique of tsujigahana – now impossible to recreate entirely due to the fact that the fabric necessary for the technique is no longer produced.

 The desired result for shibori may be to create a larger pictographic or geometric design (as seen on many full-shibori kimono), or simply to display the shibori on its own.
 Differing techniques may be combined in some cases to achieve increasingly more elaborate results.

 Kanoko shibori

 Kanoko shibori is what is commonly thought of in the West as tie-dye.
+Its name, meaning "fawn spots," is derived from the rings that it creates.
 It involves binding certain sections of the cloth using thread – traditionally a type of untwisted thread known as shike-ito – to achieve the desired pattern.
 The pattern achieved depends on how tightly the cloth is bound and where the cloth is bound.
 If random sections of the cloth are bound, the result will be a pattern of random circles.
 If the cloth is first folded then bound, the resulting circles will be in a pattern depending on the fold used.